otrekw/azure-docs.de-de/articles/virtual-machines/troubleshooting/linux-virtual-machine-cannot-start-fstab-errors.md

 Im Folgenden finden Sie einige Beispiele für mögliche Fehler.

 ### <a name="example-1-a-disk-is-mounted-by-the-scsi-id-instead-of-the-universally-unique-identifier-uuid"></a>Beispiel 1: Ein Datenträger wird anhand der SCSI-ID anstelle des universell eindeutigen Bezeichners (UUID) eingebunden.

 ```
 [K[[1;31m TIME [0m] Timed out waiting for device dev-incorrect.device.
 [[1;33mDEPEND[0m] Dependency failed for /data.
 [[1;33mDEPEND[0m] Dependency failed for Local File Systems.
 …
 Welcome to emergency mode!
-After logging in, type “journalctl -xb” to viewsystem logs, “systemctl reboot” to reboot, “systemctl default” to try again to boot into default mode.
+After logging in, type "journalctl -xb" to viewsystem logs, "systemctl reboot" to reboot, "systemctl default" to try again to boot into default mode.
 Give root password for maintenance
 (or type Control-D to continue)
 ```

 ### <a name="example-2-an-unattached-device-is-missing-on-centos"></a>Beispiel 2: In CentOS fehlt ein nicht angefügtes Gerät.

 ```
 Checking file systems…
 fsck from util-linux 2.19.1
 Checking all file systems.
-/dev/sdc1: nonexistent device (“nofail” fstab option may be used to skip this device)
+/dev/sdc1: nonexistent device ("nofail" fstab option may be used to skip this device)
-/dev/sdd1: nonexistent device (“nofail” fstab option may be used to skip this device)
+/dev/sdd1: nonexistent device ("nofail" fstab option may be used to skip this device)
-/dev/sde1: nonexistent device (“nofail” fstab option may be used to skip this device)
+/dev/sde1: nonexistent device ("nofail" fstab option may be used to skip this device)

 [/sbin/fsck.ext3 (1) — /CODE] sck.ext3 -a /dev/sdc1
 fsck.ext3: No such file or directory while trying to open /dev/sdc1